kilincadil/inpEditor/README.md

 ---
 In case you have *elset* objects defined, set the hall_petch to True on line 19 and the code should work perfectly and create another file named *Job-1_1.inp*.

+The function "change_data" allows to change the existing Young's modulus and Poisson's ratio for all grains.
+To do that, make sure the data_change on line #13 is set True.
+Then move to line #158 and #168.
+Line #158 is the old values of Young's modulus and Poisson's ratio.
+Line #168 is the new ones you intend to change.